Plugable 5-in-1 Thunderbolt 4 and USB4 Hub

 What Are the Capabilities of the USB4-HUB3A Hub Ports, and What Types of Devices Can Be Connected?

-You can then connect many different types of Thunderbolt and USB-C devices to the three Thunderbolt/USB-C ports on the back of the hub.
-The type of functionality provided by the three ports on the back of the hub is ultimately determined by the capabilities of the host PC.
+You can then connect many different types of Thunderbolt and USB-C devices to the three ‘downstream’ Thunderbolt/USB-C ports on the back of the hub.
+The type of functionality provided by the three ports on the back of the hub is ultimately determined by the capabilities of the host computer.

-To put that another way, if the host PC has Thunderbolt 4 technology built-in, then all three ports on the back of the hub will function as Thunderbolt 4 ports.
+To put that another way, if the host computer has Thunderbolt 4 technology built-in, then all three ports on the back of the hub will function as Thunderbolt 4 ports.

 If the host PC has USB-C technology built-in, then all three ports on the back of the hub will function as USB-C ports.